1. Start on the Rivanna River

 Scottsville was the historic hub where the James' powerful waters were used for transportation and trade in the 18th and 19th centuries, and it is also where you'll find one of the last poled ferry rides in the United States.
 The ferry takes riders across the James at Hatton Ferry and many water-goers will utilize the stretch of river upstream from Scottsville as a relaxing journey with smaller rapids and speeds along this section.
 After your day on the river, explore Scottsville's Valley Street where you'll find restaurants, shops, and a local microbrewery.

-Lakes and Reservoirs
+3. Low-Key Lakes and Reservoirs

 For those looking for a low-key paddle on a flat body of water, or calm enough waters for paddleboard yoga, you'll find options at a number of parks within Albemarle County such as Walnut Creek Park, Totier Creek Park, Chris Greene Lake and Beaver Creek Lake.
 Each of these have great put-ins for watercraft and beautiful scenery of the surrounding mountains.
+You can also head to the South Fork Rivanna River Reservoir which sits just north of Charlottesville.
+If you are lucky, you may even spot the University of Virginia Rowing team as they use this reservoir as the site for practice and tournaments.

 Rivanna River Company – Located along the Rivanna River and Rivanna Trail near Free Bridge in Charlottesville, this outfitter has numerous rental items including canoes, kayaks, tubes, and paddle boards.
 They can shuttle you to multiple points along the Rivanna and provide guided trips for those looking for a bit more instruction on the water.
+Local Tip: The Rivanna River Company is a beautiful place to have a picnic, watch wild birds, grab a cold drink, or take home some local art in their small general store.
+In the summertime, it's home to events such as the Rivanna Roots Concert Series and Rivanna Riverfest.

 James River Runners – One of two outfitters near Scottsville, James River Runners is located on the North side of the Hatton Ferry crossing of the James River and provides rental equipment such as tubes, kayaks, canoes and rafts.
 They also provide shuttles for your personal boats.
 James River Runners offers trips ranging from a short half day float to a two-day overnight trip.
-They also have a campground on the banks of the historic James river and boast some of the best small mouth fishing in the state.
+They also have a campground on the banks of the historic James River and boast some of the best small mouth fishing in the state.

-– James River Reeling and Rafting is located just off Highway 6 in Scottsville, right in front of the public boat launch.
+James River Rafting and Reeling – James River Reeling and Rafting is located just off Highway 6 in Scottsville, right in front of the public boat launch.
 They provide rental equipment such as tubes, kayaks, and canoes, as well as a number of river trips of varying lengths and difficulty.
 This outfitter also provides riverside camping right at the boat launch in downtown Scottsville.
 Check out the Boat-N-Float and Boat-N-Boat overnight packages with longer sections of river upstream and downstream from Scottsville, perfect for the all-day outdoor enthusiast.

 Great Outdoor Provision Co. – Looking for a new kayak or paddleboard?
 Great Outdoor Provision Co. in the Barracks Road Shopping Center has you covered.
 "GOPC" (as it's known to locals) offers a diverse range of watercrafts from well-known brands such as Hobie, Old Town, and Badfish SUP.
 They also carry almost everything for your outdoor adventures, and commonly coordinate group outings in the area.